tri47/tri47.github.io/About.md

 ---
 Hi, this is <span class="red-text" style="font-size: 16px"> **Tristan**</span> (Tri).
 I am a Data Geek based in <span class="red-text">**Melbourne, Australia**</span>.

-My mission is to help people and organisations build <span class="red-text">**better digital products and experience**</span> leveraging data analytics and cross-organisation partnership.
+My mission is to help people and organisations build <span class="red-text">**better digital products and experience**</span> with data analytics and customer insights.

 I am working as a <span class="red-text">**Product Data Analyst**</span> at Openpay.
 My previous gigs were at Telstra, Spectrum Engineering and the CSIRO.